HackBulgaria/Programming51-1/Projects/Applications/README.md

 * The yellow marks the path from start to end.

 You can animate each step of the path or you can just show the entire path.
 It is up to you.

+## Help

+You can use the PriorityQueue from Java - http://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html